juliandevv/Template-Matcher/README.md

 ## Limitations
 This algorithm is very useful due to it's one-shot capabilities however, it works under certain assumptions.
-- The lighting must be identical in the template image and search image
 - Perspective warp is not considered, the object must have only undergone a 2D affine transform in the search image
 - The object cannot be occluded
 - The scale of the object must be the same as in the template image.